neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ## Database roles

-Neon Authorize works with two primary database roles:
+Neon Authorize works with two database roles, identified by connection string prefixes:

-- **Authenticated role**: This role is intended for users who are logged in.
-Your application should send the authorization token when connecting using this role.
+- **Authenticated role** (`authenticated@`): For users who are logged in.
+Requires a valid JWT token from your authentication provider.
-- **Anonymous role**: This role is intended for users who are not logged in.
-It should allow limited access, such as reading public content (e.g., blog posts) without authentication.
+- **Anonymous role** (`anonymous@`): Currently requires authentication similar to the authenticated role.
+This implementation is under review and may change in the future to better support unauthenticated access.

 <Admonition type="note">
-Some authentication providers, like Firebase, support "anonymous authentication" where a unique user ID is automatically generated for visitors who haven't explicitly logged in.
-This is useful for features like shopping carts, where you want to track a user's actions before they create an account.
-These anonymous users will still have a valid JWT and can use the anonymous role, making it possible to track their actions while maintaining security.
+For now, if you need to implement public access in your application, we recommend creating a separate database role with a password.
+This provides a simpler alternative to using the anonymous role while we work on improving anonymous access support.
 </Admonition>

 ### Using Neon Authorize with custom JWTs